Status: Bill 8 came into force May 12, 2020, with exceptions

 Ministry responsible: Justice and Solicitor General

-Bill 8: the Protecting Survivors of Human Trafficking Act has been introduced to protect vulnerable Albertans at-risk of being trafficked and strengthen a survivor’s ability to get away from physically, emotionally and financially damaging abuse.
+The Protecting Survivors of Human Trafficking Act protects vulnerable Albertans at-risk of being trafficked and strengthen a survivor’s ability to get away from physically, emotionally and financially damaging abuse.

-This bill is a key part of our action plan to combat human trafficking.
+This act is a key part of our action plan to combat human trafficking.
 Police reported 228 incidents in Canada in 2018 – 12 were in Alberta.

 - adopt internationally-recognized definitions of human trafficking regarding: